Quantum Magnetism in Minerals: Kagome systems

-Another type of distortion that can be found in kagom\'e compounds is the 3D buckling of magnetic kagom\'e planes.
+Another type of distortion that can be found in kagome compounds is the 3D buckling of magnetic kagome planes.
 It is particularly pronounced in the layered cuprate mineral francisite, Cu$_3$Bi(SeO$_3$)$_2$O$_2$Cl \cite{PringGatehouse90}.
-It has the orthorhombic space group $Pmmn$ at ambient conditions \cite{NazarchukKrivovichev00, MilletBastide01}, but undergoes a structural phase transition at $T^\ast=115$~K to a lower-symmetry $Pcmn$ phase due to a distortion that doubles the unit cell along the $c$ direction \cite{ConstableRaymond17, GnezdilovPashkevich17} and leads to the appearance of multiple additional infrared phonon modes \cite{MillerStephens12}.
+It has the orthorhombic space group $Pmmn$ at ambient conditions \cite{NazarchukKrivovichev00, MilletBastide01} but undergoes a structural phase transition at $T^\ast=115$~K to a lower-symmetry $Pcmn$ phase due to a distortion that doubles the unit cell along the $c$ direction \cite{ConstableRaymond17, GnezdilovPashkevich17} and leads to the appearance of multiple additional infrared phonon modes \cite{MillerStephens12}.
 The physical origin of this transition has been attributed to an antiferroelectric distortion and is reportedly absent in the Br analogue, Cu$_3$Bi(SeO$_3$)$_2$O$_2$Br \cite{PregeljZaharko12, PrishchenkoTsirlin17, GnezdilovPashkevich17}.
-The spin 1/2 is carried by Cu$^{2+}$ ions on two inequivalent sites: Cu(1) that forms structural chains at the center of the magnetic layer and Cu(2) that occupies positions alternately above and below the Cu(1) plane, so that a kagom\'e-like quasi-2D structure is formed as a result (see Fig.~\ref{Fig:Francisite}).
+The spin 1/2 is carried by Cu$^{2+}$ ions on two inequivalent sites: Cu(1) that forms structural chains at the centre of the magnetic layer and Cu(2) that occupies positions alternately above and below the Cu(1) plane, so that a kagome-like quasi-2D structure is formed as a result (see Fig.~\ref{Fig:Francisite}).
 Weak~inter\-layer interactions stabilize a long-range noncollinear magnetic order below $T_{\rm N}=25$~K \cite{MilletBastide01, ConstableRaymond17}, which is shown in Fig.~\ref{Fig:FrancisiteAFM}.